llm-d-incubation/llm-d-infra/quickstarts/guides/inference-scheduling/README.md

 ## Overview

-This example deploys the recommended out of the box [scheduling configuration](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/architecture.md) for most vLLM deployments, reducing tail latency and increasing throughput through load-aware and prefix-cache aware balancing.
+This guide deploys the recommended out of the box [scheduling configuration](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/architecture.md) for most vLLM deployments, reducing tail latency and increasing throughput through load-aware and prefix-cache aware balancing.
 This can be run on a single GPU that can load [Qwen/Qwen3-0.6B](https://huggingface.co/Qwen/Qwen3-0.6B).

 This profile defaults to the approximate prefix cache aware scorer, which only observes request traffic to predict prefix cache locality.
 The [precise prefix cache aware routing feature](../precise-prefix-cache-aware) improves hit rate by introspecting the vLLM instances for cache entries and will become the default in a future release.